CauldronDevelopmentLLC/CAMotics/Building_In_Windows.md

 # MSVS
 You can get a free version of Visual Studio here: https://www.visualstudio.com/.
 You do not need any of the optional features.

+# Python
+Python is needed to run SCons.
+You can find binaries here: https://www.python.org/downloads/windows/  You should download and install the latest Python 2.

 # SCons
 Download and install the lastest SCons from here: http://www.scons.org/download.php.
 It is not recommend that you build SCons from source.